alunodoisgte/prep/admission/README.md

 student the format and general areas will be the same.
 They are as
 follows:

-1. Login to Gmail
-2. Send email to your SkilStak™ location’s email address asking for the test
-3. Receive the response email containing the test questions
-4. Complete the answers to the test questions in the email
-5. Send the completed test as an email response back
+1. Read a paragraph on a web page and answer questions about it
+2. Write 2-3 sentences describing why the student wants to attend
+3. Answer 2-3 math problems including remainders and 0-12 times tables

 This all happens during the 15 minutes that the student is on site at SkilStak™.
-The location manager, who is essentially the principal of the school, will personally review the exam and make the decision that same day before you leave.
+The location manager, who is essentially the principal of the school, will personally review the results and make the decision that same day before you leave.
 He or she can then discuss the options including referring a personal tutor from among senior student teachers and teacher assistants if the exam reveals the